jtsmith2/pyDashboard/README.md

 ## Prerequisites

 The following must be installed on the system:
--Python 2.7 (not 3)
+- Python 2.7 (not 3)
--PyQt4
+- PyQt4
--Google Maps Python Client
+- Google Maps Python Client
--Google Calendar Python Client
+- Google Calendar Python Client

 ### Python 2.7